 What Is a Phishing Assessment Tool?

-A phishing assessment tool is a software application or platform designed to simulate phishing attacks and assess the susceptibility of individuals or organizations to such attacks, and security professionals majorly use these tools to measure the awareness of the employees in an organization.
+A phishing assessment tool is a software application or platform designed to simulate and assess the susceptibility of individuals or organizations to such attacks, and security professionals majorly use these tools to measure the awareness of the employees in an organization.

 Phishing assessment tools create simulated phishing campaigns that imitate real-world phishing attacks.
 They can send phishing emails or text messages to a targeted group of users within an organization.
 These simulated attacks are carefully crafted to mimic actual phishing attempts, but instead of capturing sensitive data, they measure user responses and behaviors.